gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `CodeQualityPlugin` replaced by the `checkstyle` and `codenarc` plugins.
 - `GroovyCodeQualityPluginConvention` with no replacement.
 - `JavaCodeQualityPluginConvention` with no replacement.
+- `IllegalOperationAtExecutionTimeException` with no replacement.
+- `AntJavadoc` with no replacement.

 ### Removed Deprecated Methods